eclipse-archived/codewind-eclipse/README.md

 Prerequisites
 - Download and install the latest [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/) or use an existing installation.
     - Install Eclipse IDE Version 2019-09 R (4.13.0) or later to avoid [Bug 541220](https://bugs.eclipse.org/bugs/show_bug.cgi?id=541220).
-    - However, the earliest supported version of the Eclipse IDE is Version 2019-03 (4.11).
+    - However, the earliest supported version of the Eclipse IDE is 2019-06 (4.12).
 - Install Docker 17.06 or later.
 - If you use Linux, you also need to install Docker Compose.